-Compression is performed with the DEFLATE [RFC1951] algorithm.
+Other values MAY be used.
+Compression algorithm values can be registered in the IANA JSON Web Encryption Compression Algorithm registry defined in [JWA].
+The zip value is a casesensitive string.
 If no zip parameter is present, no compression is applied to the Plaintext before encryption.
-This header parameter MUST be integrity protected, and therefore MUST occur only with the JWE Protected Header, when used.
-Use of this header parameter is OPTIONAL.
-This header parameter MUST be understood by implementations.
+This Header Parameter MUST be integrity protected, and therefore MUST occur only within the JWE Protected Header, when used.
+Use of this Header Parameter is OPTIONAL.
+This Header Parameter MUST be understood and processed by implementations.